JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 > Knowing the customer journey or the *what this product feels like*, always helps!
 The less friction, the more beautiful funnel you get

 ### PM Skills

+Whenever you are involved on a project, make sure that there are clear:

 {{< cards cols="2" >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/business-analytics-skills/#raci-matrix" title="RACI 101 ↗ " >}}